-Neonatal Transitional Care Unit Singleton Singleton has one of three neonatal intensive care units in South Wales, alongside Cardiff and Newport.
+Singleton has one of three neonatal intensive care units in South Wales, alongside Cardiff and Newport.
 Over the years it has developed a reputation for innovation and quality improvement, such as leading the UK in the fight against antibiotics resistance in newborn babies, for which it won an NHS Wales Award.
 Dr. Geraint Morris said "Most of our work is to provide care for babies born prematurely.
 We also look after babies who are full term and may have had a brain injury or problems with infection or other acute illnesses at or shortly after birth.
 We have a neonatal intensive care unit here.
 It cares for high-risk babies and critically ill babies from all over South West Wales.
-We receive referrals from the whole of Southwest Wales".
+We receive referrals from the whole of Southwest rooms and en-suite facilities.
+Other main features of the upgrade are that a permanent 12 cot special care baby unit will be created.
+The neonatal high dependency unit capacity will be increased by 2 cots and the special care baby unit by 1 cot.
+Additional space will be created to expand the high dependency unit and the will have space for an additional nine special care cots.

 Around 450 babies are admitted to the Singleton unit every year and the number is growing.
 The rate of premature birth is also going up steadily.
-Work on a £9.7 million upgrade of the Singleton Neonatal unit began in September 2018.
-The transformation will take around 18 months to complete and will be phased to avoid disruption.

 A major feature of the redevelopment will be the creation of a seven bed transitional care unit.
 This is for babies who require more than normal postnatal care but do not require admission to the neonatal unit.
-It will include overnight accommodation for mums, with single rooms and en-suite facilities.
-Other main features of the upgrade are that a permanent 12 cot special care baby unit will be created.
-The neonatal high dependency unit capacity will be increased by 2 cots and the special care baby unit by 1 cot.
-Additional space will be created to expand the high dependency unit and plans include an additional nine special care cots.
+It will include overnight accommodation for mums, with single

-ABMU HB Neurodevelopmental Disorders Service The Neurodevelopmental Disorders (ND) service was launched in April 2018 in response to Welsh Government guidance on neurodevelopmental service delivery in Wales, with the purpose of providing assessment and diagnostic services to children and young people (CYP) with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), in addition to providing post diagnostic support for them and their families.
-Since starting, the Multi Disciplinary Team has grown to 14 with core administration team members with additional Community Paediatricians and therapy colleagues providing invaluable input, in addition to other public and third sector agencies.
+ABMU HB Neurodevelopmental Disorders Service

+The Neurodevelopmental Disorders (ND) service was launched in April 2018 in response to Welsh Government guidance on neurodevelopmental service delivery in Wales, with the purpose of providing assessment and diagnostic services to children and young people (CYP) with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), in addition to providing post diagnostic support for them and their families.

+Since starting, the Multi Disciplinary Team team has grown to 14 with core administration team members with additional

+Community Paediatricians and therapy colleagues providing invaluable input, in addition to other public and third sector agencies.

 During the services' first 18 months the ND team have worked with stakeholders to develop effective pathways and assessment tools to ensure that all children and young people within the ABMU HB area are able to access appropriate, robust and timely assessments with specialist clinical staff.
 Members of the clinical team were also involved in establishing the national ND frameworks now used by ND teams across Wales.

 ABMU HB has seen a steady rise in demand for paediatric ND assessments and post diagnostic support since the team was established.
 This increase in demand had been mirrored in ND services all across Wales, and with limited clinical capacity the teams are struggling to maintain the waiting time performance target of 26 weeks.
 In order to manage this increased demand the current focus is on assessment and diagnosis, with the team also providing limited direct post diagnostic support groups to CYP and families along and with signposting and literature.
 Plans are ongoing to enhance this service.

-Patient Story - Medication on Discharge "I was told I could go home from Hospital at 8:30 am but unable to as my medication was not ready" What have we done to improve this?
+Medication on Discharge

+Patients are informed they can go home from hospital at 08.30 am but don't because their take home medication is not ready.
+What have we done to improve this?